ngrinkevich/grunt-files-to-json/README.md

 # grunt-files-to-json

-> Simple plugin to create a list of files
+> Simple grunt plugin to create a list of files and write it to a json file

 ## Getting Started
 This plugin requires Grunt.